Serbia pulls down Kosovo barricades, easing crisis

 Ethnic Serbs in Kosovo also set vehicles on fire and were suspected of throwing stun grenades at international personnel from the EU's Eulex police mission and Nato's Kfor peacekeeping operation.

-"it is useful to recall that the Serbian Armed Forces do not need authorisation from Kfor to move and train on Serbian territory," Nato said in a statement Thursday.
+"It is useful to recall that the Serbian Armed Forces do not need authorisation from Kfor to move and train on Serbian territory," Nato said in a statement Thursday.

 "Kfor remains extremely vigilant and has the capability and personnel to provide a safe and secure environment and freedom of movement for all communities," it added.